asyncjs/async-website/_posts/2022-11-10-international-show-n-tell-2022.md

   latlong: 50.8294399,-0.1443907
 ---

+**IMPORTANT: Different date, and possibly different venue.\*\***

-The November migration of the world's top web developers to the sunny city of Brighton & Hove can only mean one thing - [FFConf 2022](https://2022.ffconf.org/) is coming.
+The November migration of the world's top web developers to the sunny city of Brighton & Hove can only mean one thing - [ffconf 2022](https://2022.ffconf.org/) is coming.
 So, it's time for another International Async Show 'n' tell!
 This year's installment will be _on Thursday 10th November_.
-The ever popular International show 'n' tell is the perfect opportunity to give a peek at your passion project, try out a lightning talk, or just share what's on your mind.
-**IMPORTANT: Different date, and possibly different venue.\*\***

 If you're interested in giving a talk, we'd love to hear from you.
 It's the perfect opportunity to give a peek at your passion project, try out a lightning talk, or just share what's on your mind.
 You’ll have five minutes on the night to tell us about something… a project, a library, a technique, a story, or anything else about JavaScript, related tech (HTML, CSS, SVG, etc), or the wider world of web.